ecmwf/earthkit-hydro/README.md

 pip install -e .[dev]
 pre-commit install
 ```
+Note: this project is a mixed Rust-Python project with a pure Python fallback.
+To handle this, the behaviour of the install is based on an environmental variable `USE_RUST`, with the following behaviour
+- `Not set or any other value (default behaviour)`:
+Attempts to build with Rust and if failure, skips and falls back to pure Python implementation.
+- `USE_RUST=0`:
+Builds pure Python implementation.
+- `USE_RUST=1`:
+Builds with Rust and fails if something goes wrong.

 ## Documentation
 **An [example notebook](docs/notebooks/example.ipynb) showing how to use the earthkit-hydro is provided in addition to the documentation below.**